shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Ok, that’ll be 100 gold.”

 “100 gold each?!”
 Sui yelled.
 “Stop ripping us off!”
-Sui grabbed Don’s coat.
+Sui grabbed Don’s coat and attempted to lift him up.

 A bell on Don’s chest rang.
 With a flash of light, Sui was shrunk down to the size of a coconut.
 Don caught him in his palm.
 “You shouldn’t have done that.”

-“Put him down.”
-Gra commanded.
+=== THIS SECTION UNDER CONSTRUCTION FOR REWRITING ===

+“Put me down!”

-“Not until he apologizes.”
+“Not until you apologize.”

-“Gra said put him down!”
-Other Gra said.
-Don started floating into the air.
+“Eh!
+Eh!”
+Sui loaded his bow and shot a tiny arrow at Don, which bounced uselessly off his clothes.

+“Here, I got him.”
+Gra put his hands out, and Don dropped Sui into his hands.
+“Sorry for my associate’s aggressive behaviour.”

+“Not a problem, as long as you keep him in check.”

+“So, about those coats, 90 gold for all 5?”

+“The price is still 125 for all 5.”

+“But you said it was 100 before.”

+“No, I always said it was 150 for all 5.”

+Gra stared at him, dismayed.
+“I’ve got a feeling you’re not being honest with me.”

+“Look, can you just lower the price back to 100 gold?”
+Other Gra butted in.

+“No, I will not lower the price below 175.”

+Other Gra stood next to the counter, and Don’s jacket scrunched up and he floated into the air.
+“Look, we just want the jackets.
+Don’t punish us for our dragonborn’s mistake.
+We don’t listen to him anyways.”

+Don felt around his stomache.
+His hands couldn’t quite touch his ribs.
+“Ooh!
+This is interesting.
+But yes, you have a point.
+I will give you a 75 gold discount.”

+“That’s not what I—”

+Gra laid his hand on Other Gra, cutting him off.
+“That’s very gracious of you, thank you.”

-The bell rang, the light flashed, and Other Gra looked hungry.
-Don fell back to the ground.
+Other Gra relaxed and Don floated back to the ground.

+“I’m glad we could settle that.
+But, you still broke the rules.”
+The bell rang and a light flashed.
+“Perhaps you will learn to keep your hands off me.”

+“Are you ok?”
+Gra asked Other Gra.

 Other Gra rubbed his stomach and drooled from his mouth.
 “Bagels.”

-“You’ll put my friends back to normal right now!”
-Gra slammed his fist on the counter.

-With a ring and a flash, Gra’s skin flattened and became see-through.
-His muscles were visible.

-“Gah!”
-Gra pinched his skin, causing himself to bleed.
-“My thick skin!”

 Drathalion took advantage of the commotion.
 Eying a particular coat with bubbly features, she snatched it.

 “Nuh uh uh.”
 Don’s bell rang and a light flashed.
-Drathalion was now a dog person instead of a cat person.

-“Ah!”
-She screamed.
-She ran her fingers along her dog tail.
-It was real, and it was long.
-She felt her groin, and blushed in surprise.
-She felt her dog muzzle, which was also long.
-She felt the top of her head, which had nothing pointy sticking out of it.
-Her ears drooped to the side of her head.
-She flicked her fingers.
-Golden energy flowed through it.
-She still had her magic.

-“Good puppy!”
-Other Gra petted Dog Drathalion’s head.
-“Does doggy have bagels?”

-“This one is so confused.
-What is happened?”

-The bell rang and the light flashed.
-Gale was now a tiger.

-“This one not understand.
-Why is tiger?”

-Don shrugged.
-“Didn’t want you to feel left out.”
+Drathalion dropped the bubble coat on the ground.
+Her fingers hung in a neutral position.
+She stared at them.
+“I can’t feel my hands!”

+“Well that’s what you get for trying to steal.”

+She tried moving her fingers, but they only twitched.

 Gra settled down.
-“I’m sorry my associate took aggressive action against you.
-But can we all settle down and conduct business civilly?”

-“Sure, if you keep your friend here in check.”
-Don tossed Sui to Other Gra.
+“I’m sorry for my associate.”
+He eyed Drathalion.
+“But can we continue with the purchase?”

+“Yes.
+Let’s.”

 Other Gra caught Sui.
 “Are you a bagel?”